 For example, if your burn rate on a given month is tracking to be higher than normal, you’ll automatically get an email explaining both the change in spending and an explanation as to what may be causing this change in spending.
 Zeni Insights notifies you of key events with your books and finances without you having to monitor or initiate anything, letting you stay focused on growing your business.

 At Zeni, we offer a team of finance experts working seamlessly with powerful artificial intelligence — both dedicated to managing every financial function for your business with speed and accuracy.
-We offer best-in-class service and pricing for monthly bookkeeping and accounting services, plus a flat fee of $2,000 to complete our customers' annual taxes.
+We offer best-in-class service and pricing for monthly accounting and bookkeeping services, plus a flat fee of $2,000 to complete our customers' year end taxes.
 Learn more and try Zeni today.